Automatic Content Recognition Tracking in Smart TVs

 From an ethical perspective, you will never convince me to feel bad about any "theft" of this kind, and this kind of dilution of concepts like "theft" and "crime" is likely responsible for the emotional valence of those terms reading a lot less significantly negative to people

-• bitwize a day ago ago
+• bitwize 9 months ago ago

 I'm not saying that you should feel bad about it.
 What I am saying is that the manufacturers won't feel bad about fighting you on this issue, and coming up with ways to force you to see the advertisements they want you to see, and turn over the data they want on you.